romilbhardwaj/personal-transit-monitor/README.md

 Just copy index.html.
 You can run this locally!

-1. GET A 511 API KEY AND ENTER IT BELOW
+1. GET A 511 API KEY AND ENTER IT IN INDEX.HTML

 a.
 Request a token at https://511.org/open-data/token.
 It's a 36 chacter string with a few dashes.